pioardi/ring-election/README.md

 <h2> Configuration </h2>
- PORT : The leader will start to listen of this port , default is 3000 <br>
+ PORT : The leader will start to listen on this port , default is 3000 <br>
  TIME_TO_RECONNECT: The time to wait for a follower when he has to connect to a new leader in ms , default is 3000 <br>
 HEARTH_BEAT_FREQUENCY: The frequency with which a hearth beat is performed by a follower , default is 1000 <br>
 HEARTH_BEAT_CHECK_FREQUENCY: The frequency with which an hearth check is performed by a leader , default is 3000 <br>